cloudflare/cloudflare-docs/content/fundamentals/account-and-billing/account-security/scim-setup.md

 Currently, we only provide SCIM support for Azure Active Directory and Okta in Self-Hosted Access applications.

-For more information about the product, please refer to the blog post: [Announcing SCIM support for Cloudflare Access & Gateway](https://blog.cloudflare.com/access-and-gateway-with-scim/)
+For more information about SCIM support, refer to the [Announcing SCIM support for Cloudflare Access & Gateway](https://blog.cloudflare.com/access-and-gateway-with-scim/) blog post.

 This guide will use Okta as the SCIM provider.